 - Following surgery, you will need to use crutches for two weeks

-- At the first office visit, you will be able to start walking in a removable walking boot
+At the first office visit, you will be able to start walking in a removable

-- The boot is worn for 6 weeks, and then you are able to wear a shoe
+- The boot is worn for 6 weeks, and then you can wear a shoe